SariqueZamal/HTML-Projects/Form/README.md

 # Staring from the Basic
 # Restart
-# This project is to structure a contact page website using HTML.
+# This project is to structure multiple form pages website using HTML.

 # Goals of this project are: